Origen-SDK/origen_testers/spec/decompiler/README.md

 ~~~

 Although there's no additional patterns, [the J750 setup](https://github.com/Origen-SDK/origen_testers/tree/master/spec/decompiler/platforms/j750.rb)
-contains some two example cases to ensure that this is working.
+contains some example cases to ensure that this is working.
 See the
 `error_conditions` and `corner_cases` methods.

 #### Adding New Platforms